NehaMahendraSingh/HealthBlog/README.md

 In the INSTALLED_APPS section -
-add our app - ‘blog’
+1)Add our app - ‘blog’
-Add cassandra engine - ‘django-cassandra-engine’
+2)Add cassandra engine - ‘django-cassandra-engine’

 **Let’s configure the database**
 ‘ENGINE’ : ‘django-cassandra-engine’